February 7, 2017 by femvestige

 Elizabeth is a tall woman with auburn hair (the color of autumn) and a white streak.
 In our present day story, her outward appearance is of a woman who is 50 years of age.
 I imagine her to look a bit like this:

-This tale begins with an Epilogue tale of a young girl or woman running away from a mob that is chasing her, and from a man that could entrap her.
-After this epilogue, the story shifts into a journal format, with a witch named Elizabeth Hawksmith beginning a new Book of Shadows and sharing her age of 384.
+This tale begins with a prologue tale of a young girl or woman running away from a mob that is chasing her, and from a man that could entrap her.
+After this prologue, the story shifts into a journal format, with a witch named Elizabeth Hawksmith beginning a new Book of Shadows and sharing her age of 384.
 Elizabeth has recently moved into a new home and appears to have a long life of mystery and running away from danger.
 She meets a young girl named Teagan who also recently moved to the area and takes an immediate shine to Elizabeth.
 As Elizabeth’s defenses fall, she begins to share with Teagan her story.

 The narration then takes us back to 1627 Batchcombe and a young Bess Hawkins.
 I am truly drawn into the story, the language, the time period niceties.
 During this time, plague enters Bess’s life both literally and figuratively and she experiences immense tragedy.
-It is in this section of our story we see where the epilogue left us.
+It is in this section of our story we see where the prologue left us.